BUYING GUIDES

 Best Value Kamado 2026: the most grill per euro

-We have weighed, timed and cracked kamados on our Torrevieja terrace for two years: below €1,300 there is a sweet spot where thick ceramic, a long warranty and a real accessory network all line up.
-Our favourite held a steady 110 °C for 14 hours on a single basket of charcoal, and it is not the priciest one here.
+We have compared the kamados in this band in depth —manufacturer specs, datasheets and what the community reports (Naked Whiz, AmazingRibs)— looking for where thick ceramic, a long warranty and a real accessory network all line up below €1,300.
+Our favourite is rated to hold a steady 110 °C for around 14 hours on a single basket of charcoal, and it is not the priciest one here.

 Read the guide